inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/enduser-monitoring/eum-server-configuration.md

             replacement: "$2"
             keep-no-match: false
 ```
-The `replacements` property defines a lsit of regualr expressions and corresponding replacements to apply.
+The `replacements` property defines a list of regular expressions and corresponding replacements to apply.
 They will be applied in the order they are listed.
 For each list element, the `pattern` property defines the regex to use for the replacement.
 All matches of the `pattern` in the input value are replaced with the string defined by `replacement`.